-Dehumidifiers are sized by the total pint of moisture they can absorb within 24 hours, meaning the larger the space you want to humidify, the bigger dehumidifier you’ll want.
+Dehumidifiers are sized by the total pint of excessive moisture they can absorb within 24 hours, meaning the larger the space you want to humidify, the bigger dehumidifier you’ll want.

-For instance, a thirty pint dehumidifier will absorb up to thirty pints of moisture in a day.
-A thirty pint dehumidifier can absorb less than thirty pints of moisture per day, but not more than thirty pints.
+For instance, a thirty pint dehumidifier will absorb up to thirty pints of water in a day.
+A thirty pint dehumidifier can absorb less than thirty pints of moisture in the air per day, but not more than thirty pints.

 It’s important to know how to size a dehumidifier as you can’t just pick out any dehumidifier like you’d do with other products.
-If you purchase a dehumidifier smaller than what you need, your space will remain humid and damp while purchasing a dehumidifier bigger than what you need will cost more power and might leave the room too dry or arid.
+If you choose a dehumidifier smaller than what you need, your space will remain humid and damp while purchasing a dehumidifier bigger than what you need will cost more power and might leave the room too dry or arid.

 Here are three main factors you’ll want to consider when choosing the perfect size of your dehumidifier.

-- Room or space size (square foot (sq. ft.) will be used in further examples)
+- Room or space size (square footage (sq. ft.) will be used in further examples)

-- Current moisture level or condition of room or space
+- Current humidity levels or condition of room or space

 - Temperature in room or space